dvreeze/ocp-java-17-learning/doc/chapter13-concurrency.md

 and then reassembling the results.

 A stream pipeline where each element of a collection is independently mapped to an element of the result collection is certainly a good example of stream processing that can safely be done in parallel.
+But the same is true for well-designed *reductions*, as shown below.

 Note that terminal operation `forEach` does not respect encounter order, so especially in parallel streams, if the encounter order of elements must be respected, use terminal operation `forEachOrdered` instead of `forEach`.
 This may come with some